FrodgE/fetch-user-environment/README.md

 The file containing the default settings must be created manually and be stored in the shared location for the settings.
 To allow for different default settings for different development teams or users, the filename for the default settings file can be configured.
 Leaving the filename as null will disable this feature.
 The default settings file must be in JSON format.

-For example, the configuration for the default settings file may be look as follows:
+For example, the configuration for the default settings file may look as follows:

 ```json
 {